SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 <!-- You can also add your __degrees__ to your profile.
 Enter the name, the level, the dates and the institution of your degree and link it via the __relations-tab__ to projects, expositions or works that you created in support for your degree. -->

+### Member of

+As a user you can request membership of (some of the) RC portals.
+Certain actions can only be done if one is a member of the portal.
+For example: for some application programs, it may be required that you are member of the portal before you are able to submit an application for a program.

+In most cases however, it is the task of the portal admin to make you a member of their portal, most portals do theirfore not allow users to request membership themselves.

+Click edit to ask for a request to become a portal member, or remove yourself from a portal.

 ## Research Section

 ### Grouping